 I earned my Ph.D. from the University of Florida, where I was advised by Professor Kevin Butler and a founding graduate student of the Florida Institute for Cybersecurity.
 My dissertation work was in the area of data provenance, particularly the construction of secure provenance-aware systems.
 I obtained my M.Sc in Computer Science at the University of Oregon, and bachelors degrees in Computer Science and English Literature from the University of Maryland.

 Note: I am building a world-class security research group at the University of Illinois.
 If you are a motivated student with an interest in systems security, I would be interested in speaking with you.
-Students must have a strong technical background, be comfortable with systems work, and be willing to work hard.
+Students must have a strong technical background and be comfortable with systems and/or security work.
 If you are not a student at the University of Illinois and you are interested in my research, please apply to the program.